File signature and encryption

 }

-that you generated in the Generating base64 signature hash code section.
+• signature: The signature encoded in base64 that you generated in the Generate the base64-encoded signature section.

 This format is used for both the bulk file you send and the output file generated by Pismo.